What is heat illness and what are the occupational health and safety risks?

 What topics are covered in the WCAHS Heat Illness Prevention training?

 Our trainings incorporate participatory adult education methods, encourage critical thinking to solve challenges, and provide important background information to understand the impact of heat on human health.

 Trainings are tailored to the needs and priorities of our audiences, including: farmers/supervisors, promotores/community leaders, and farmworkers.

 - Signs and symptoms of heat illness and how it affects health

 - Practical ways to reduce the risk of heat illness and solutions for providing water and shade

-- The difference between water and energy drinks, coffee and drinks with alcohol
+- Proper hydration and the difference between water and energy drinks, coffee, and alcohol

 - Elements of an effective heat illness prevention program

 - For farmers/supervisors: support for Cal/OSHA §3395 compliance